 Our hope looking forward is to start many new churches, and to continue the slow and deliberate work of helping each person who comes through our doors discover more about Jesus and his amazing life, and find themselves amidst a family in the heart of the metropolis.

-Andrew studied Theology (at King’s College London and then Oak Hill Theological College) in preparation for the ministry, and worked at Westminster Chapel for seven years.
+Andrew Haslam founded the church with a group of friends in late 2014.
+He studied Theology (at King’s College London and then Oak Hill Theological College) in preparation for the ministry, and worked at Westminster Chapel for seven years.
 He is married to Sie Yan, a medical doctor.
-They have a son called Seth and a daughter called Isla.
-He led the core team that planted Grace London.
+They have a son called Seth and a daughter called Isla, with a third kid on the way.

 We are in partnership with a global movement of churches called Advance.
 The aim of Advance is to plant and strengthen churches.
 In practice, this means that we partner together to help train new pastors, fund new churches, and help existing churches in whatever ways they need help.